-Basic ecological knowledge of marine ecosystem distribution.
+• Basic ecological knowledge of marine ecosystem distribution.
 A knowledge on the broad distribution of all habitats and relevant species, to act as a commonly held backdrop to discussions on the contribution existing SPAs and other MPA types already provide, and as essential context to identify where gaps in protection of which habitats occur.
-Examples of broadscale habitat mapping are given in Annex 2.